List of number-one songs of 2025 (Panama)

 This is a list of the number-one songs of 2025 in Panama.
 The charts are published by Monitor Latino, based on airplay across radio stations in Panama using the Radio Tracking Data, LLC in real time, with its chart week running from Monday to Sunday.

-In 2025 so far, twelve songs reached number one in Panama, with nine of them being collaborations; a thirteenth single, "Soltera" by Shakira, began its run at number one in October 2024.
-In fact, twenty acts topped the chart as either lead or featured artists with seven —Morat, Nicki Nicole, Feid, Jay Wheeler, Fariana, Kiko El Crazy, Alleh and Yorghaki— achieving their first number-one single in Panama.
+In 2025 so far, fifteen songs reached number one in Panama, with eleven of them being collaborations; a fourteenth single, "Soltera" by Shakira, began its run at number one in October 2024.
+In fact, twenty-six acts topped the chart as either lead or featured artists with ten —Romeo Santos, Morat, Nicki Nicole, Feid, Jay Wheeler, Fariana, Kiko El Crazy, Alleh, Yorghaki, Fresh Bodden, Kybba and Lion Fiah— achieving their first number-one single in Panama.

 Karol G and Morat are the only acts to have more than a number-one song in 2025, with three apiece.
 With "Nuevayol" replacing "DTMF" at number one, Bad Bunny became the fourth artist in Panama to replace himself at the top spot, and only the third artist in the country to have two songs in the top-two.
 That same year, Karol G achieved that feat for a second time, two times in a row as "Coleccionando Heridas" (with Marco Antonio Solís, which eventually earned his second number-one single in Panama, and his first in 16 years since "No Molestar" in 2009) replaced "Verano Rosa" with Feid for a week, with the latter song eventually replacing the former in the following week.